George R. Stewart’s Life and Work

 So although many don’t know his name, everyone knows at least one thing that Stewart did — he gave us the practice of naming storms.
 And, since he named his storm “Maria,” “They call the wind Maria.”

-An academic biography of George R. Stewart, written by Dr. Frederick Oswin Waage, was published in 1980, reissued 2006.
-Yet Stewart is not well-known, by the literati of today.
-That is beginning to change, and these pages are designed to accelerate the change, and bring Stewart and his works to the wide reputation that are deserved.
+An academic biography of George R. Stewart, written by Dr. Frederick Oswin Waage, was published in 1980 and reissued in 2006.
+Yet Stewart is not well-known to the literati of today.
+That is beginning to change; and these pages are designed to accelerate the change, and bring Stewart and his works to the wide reputation that are deserved.